Atlas975/Notes/0-Programming/C/C_basics.md

 - Passing memory addresses allows methods to edit variables on a global scale.
 - Pointer values eliminate duplicate memory, a pointer can be used to point to a variable for every reference.
 This is not the case with regular variables where duplicate memory is needed for every copy.

-> #p is what can print pointer address
+> %p is what can print pointer address
 # String functions
 >![[Pasted image 20211126122507.png]]